slateci/slateci.github.io/_posts/2019-12-17-logging-sidecar.md

 	slate instance info <your instance>

-and visit http://(ip address):8080 in your browser to get to the log files.
+The location of your logging server will be in the "URL" field returned by `slate instance info`.
+Visit http://(ip address):<port number> in your browser to get to the log files.
 If you've predefined a password via SLATE secret, you can use the username `logger` with the password that you have supplied.
 Otherwise you'll want to use